 The Parties recognize the extra time and effort required in providing courses in locations other than the campus to which an Employee is appointed.
-In addition to the normal travel expenses the following shall be provided: A supplement of one-half of the related teaching stipend will be provided to Faculty Members appointed to teach degree-credit courses at off campus locations using the normal format of one (1) trip per week of class session.
-For such courses which follow a different schedule but include some travel to off campus locations, the travel differential will be pro-rated per trip based on the maximum supplement of one-half of the related teaching stipend.
+In addition to the normal travel expenses the following shall be provided: A supplement of one-half ($\frac{1}{2}$) of the related teaching stipend will be provided to Faculty Members appointed to teach degree-credit courses at off campus locations using the normal format of one (1) trip per week of class session.
+For such courses which follow a different schedule but include some travel to off campus locations, the travel differential will be pro-rated per trip based on the maximum supplement of one-half ($\frac{1}{2}$) of the related teaching stipend.

-A supplement of one-half of the teaching stipend will be provided to Faculty Members who are appointed to teach degree-credit courses for the first time via teleconferencing or videoconferencing.
+A supplement of one-half (1⁄2) of the teaching stipend will be provided to Faculty Members who are appointed to teach degree-credit courses for the first time via teleconferencing or videoconferencing.

-The equivalent of a teaching stipend will be paid to Faculty Members for the development of new courses for the Open Access Learning Program and for substantial revisions to such courses a partial stipend will be provided, pro-rated depending upon the extent of the revision required.
-The stipend (or a pro-rated one) will be paid in cases where the duties are in addition to the normal workload.
+The equivalent of a teaching stipend will be paid to Faculty Members for the development of new courses to be offered through UNB Online, if the work is above his/her normal workload.
+For substantial revisions to such courses a partial stipend will be provided, pro-rated depending upon the extent of the revision required, if the work is above his/her normal workload.

-- In each academic year, there shall be a Merit Award Fund of not more than 120 percent of the current salary floor of the rank of Assistant Professor to be awarded as merit awards in accordance with Article 36A.05. - In each academic year, there shall be an amount of not more than 250 percent of the current salary floor of the rank of Assistant Professor to be administered as Market Differential Adjustments in accordance with Article 36A. - In each academic year, there shall be an amount of not more than 120 percent of the current floor of the rank of Assistant Professor to be administered as President's Discretionary Adjustments in accordance with Article 36A. - By mutual agreement of the Parties, the amounts specified in Articles 36B.04 and 36B.05 may be varied. - 36B.07 Economic Adjustment (EA):
+- In each academic year, there shall be a Merit Award Fund of not more than 120 percent of the current salary floor of the rank of Assistant Professor to be awarded as merit awards in accordance with Article 36A.05. - 36B.04 In each academic year, there shall be an amount of not more than 250 percent of the current salary floor of the rank of Assistant Professor to be administered as Market Differential Adjustments in accordance with Article 36A. - In each academic year, there shall be an amount of not more than 120 percent of the current floor of the rank of Assistant Professor to be administered as President's Discretionary Adjustments in accordance with Article 36A. - 36B.06 By mutual agreement of the Parties, the amounts specified in Articles 36B.04 and 36B.05 may be varied.

+36B.07 Economic Adjustment (EA):